bobby-burns/Clik/README.md

 This game is in the very early stage, Pre-Alpha, and can get any contribution I can get.
 I am not an experienced programmer at all and would love any help I can get.
 Contribution priority is what I'm looking for help (in order) at the current time.

 ### Contribution Priority:
+1. Is their a better way of doing things (logic, more optimized, OOP, expansive)
-1. Main Gameplay (features, code in general)
+2. Main Gameplay (features, code in general)
-2. Optimization
+3. Optimization
-3. Documentation
+4. Documentation

 ## How to contribute